deltachat/interface/message-markdown.md

 Also get displayed with an monospace font (a side effect of this is that it allows to display small ascii art).
 The code **highlighting** is **optional** as implementation (time)cost may not be worth the small gain.
-The `language` definition should be parsed separately and omitted in this case.
+The `language` definition should be parsed separately and omitted in this case (for oneline code blocks, because we cant differentiate it from content in this case).
+So the `language` definition is only detected if there is an linebreak following it.

 see https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code-and-syntax-highlighting